Ultipuk/rumata_test/README.md

 - WASD to move.
 It's the boat, so the movement has some inertia.
 - Space to dash.
 Dash moves you along your current velocity direction, but with a constant speed.

+## Level Generation

+The level generation algorithm
+1. takes the rectangular field splitted in chunks,
+2. then selects a random point in every chunk,
+3. then build a graph with [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation),
+4. then builds a [Minimum Spanning Tree](https://www.w3schools.com/dsa/dsa_theory_mst_minspantree.php) with [Prim's algorithm](https://www.w3schools.com/dsa/dsa_algo_mst_prim.php),
+5. then draws a graph in texture via subviewport,
+6. then populates a tilemap based on pixel's color,
+7. and if the player, coins and foes are needed, spawns them on points, genereted in step 2.

 ## Assets

 I used Monochrome Pirates texture assets from Kenney: https://www.kenney.nl/assets/monochrome-pirates